This is the second post in a three-part series on cloud security. To read the first post on, click here.

-And if someone tries to reuse your corporate password on another website, it locks the account.
+Then, if someone tries to reuse your corporate password on another website, it locks the account.

-So it’s the end of the night, I’m sleepy, I go to another website.
+So, it’s the end of the night, I’m sleepy, I go to another website.
 That password’s muscle memory, right?
 I accidentally put in my corporate password on a different site.

 It’s that kind of proactive security you need to use to protect yourself.